pratikiitgn/Bigger_quadcopter/README.md

 1) To download Ardupilot repo\
     $ git clone --recursive https://github.com/ArduPilot/ardupilot.git
-2) Go to ardupilot directory and type following code to build the fmv3 version\
+2) Go to ardupilot directory and type following code to build the fmv3 version ```./waf configure --board fmuv3```\
-    ```
-    $ ./waf configure --board fmuv3\
-    ```
-    After successfully
-2) To make specific type of build
-    $ ./waf configure --board (name of board)
-3) To complile the code
-    $ ./waf (name_of_board)
+    After successfully building it you will see fmv3 named foled in build directory

+### Useful notes

-4) The "_with_bl.hex": (it will be at build->name_of_board-> bin) file contains the bootloader and is used for flashing to Ardupilot from other firmware...
+1) The "_with_bl.hex": (it will be at build->name_of_board-> bin) file contains the bootloader and is used for flashing to Ardupilot from other firmware...
-5) The "..apj": (it will be at build->name_of_board-> bin) is used by mission planner to update firmware on existing Ardupilot installations as a local firmware file
+2) The "..apj": (it will be at build->name_of_board-> bin) is used by mission planner to update firmware on existing Ardupilot installations as a local firmware file
-6) We are using Pixhawk 2.4.8 hence, we will be using following command to configure it\
-    $ ./waf configure --board fmuv3

 ## To make a launcher icon in Ubuntu